As a designer, Anna takes on anything from short-term workshops with groups, mid-term urban gardens to massive long-term land based projects.

 (This image is an artists impression of the design in 5-10 years time.)

-This year we will continue to add to the fruit and vegetable planting e.g. raspberries and a fan cherry on the south facing fence and keep co-designing the garden with coaching sessions as they are needed.
+We continue to add to the fruit and vegetable planting e.g. a fan cherry on the south facing fence, an apple tree and Oregon grape.
+The process is to co-design the garden with coaching and maintenance sessions as needed.
 This is a fun way to learn how to garden, design the garden you want and to make it as organic and sustainable as possible.

 Anna has designed many school gardens, many community food growing projects, allotments, green roofs, and even a pallet poly-tunnel.
 She has versatile skills and is a very experienced community worker- being able to plan the people into the project i.e. through accompanying workshops, group facilitation and/or enabling a group to be part of the design process.
 All of her projects and designs are absolutely bespoke and respond to the clients needs.